greynolds1121/Reynolds-Site/content/authors/admin/_index.md

 title: Gabriel Reynolds
 ---

-Gabriel Reynolds is a student of environmental studies, community and global health, and data science at Macalester College.
-His research interests include quantitative public health, climate justice, and infectious disease epidemiology.
-[ADD MORE BIO INFO]
+My name is Gabriel Reynolds (he/him).
+I’m currently a student of environmental studies, community and global health, and data science at Macalester College.
+My research interests include quantitative public health, climate justice, and infectious disease epidemiology.

+I was born and raised in St. Paul, Minnesota and have been happy to continue calling the Twin Cities my home throughout college.
+Looking to the future, I am determined to carve out a career in quantitative public health.
+Specifically, I am hoping to leverage my data analysis, GIS, and analytical thinking skills to develop better public health practices and interventions that are rooted in justice and sustainability.

+I am hard working, detail oriented, and bring a passion for learning.
+Combined with strong communication skills, experience with teamwork and independent projects, and skills in qualitative and quantitative research, I hope to activate and mobilize teams around a vision.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Gabriel Reynolds Resume October 20.pdf" "newtab" >}}resumé{{< /staticref >}}.